 "Bad Ass Vegan" John Lewis on Breaking Stereotypes, Saving Animals, and Building Muscles

 Photo by Nicole Kent.
-Ask him about again about how he gets enough protein.
+Ask him again how he gets enough protein.

 The best way to describe South Florida's own John Lewis (AKA the Bad Ass Vegan) is, well, as a badass.
 A trainer, nutrition coach, entrepreneur, and all-around role model for meatless eating, he's breaking the mold when it comes to plant-based living.